ADA Survey for Individuals with Disabilities Using City Programs, Services and Facilities [pdf/1p]

 Angela Carmon | email@example.com

-The city is working on a new transition plan and self-evaluation under ADA.
-These are projected to be completed by December 2018.
+The city is working on a new transition plan and self-evaluation under the ADA.
+Both are projected to be completed by December 2018.
 Should you wish to provide input regarding this process, please feel free to contact one of the City’s ADA Coordinators listed above.
+You also may provide input by completing the appropriate survey found in the links above.
 Your input is invaluable.

 The city's current transition plan and self-evaluation were first completed in 1992 and 1993, respectively.
 They have been updated over the years as changes and the scope of work identified by the plan were completed.
 Copies of the Transition Plan and Self-Evaluation Summary may be found in the City Attorney’s Office, Suite 134, City Hall.